 GC Pharma specializes in the development of essential but difficult-to-make drugs

-GC Pharma, a world-renowned expert on plasma-derived products, continues to enhance its already government-approved products by improving quality and diversifying available doses and types.
+GC Pharma, a world-renowned expert on plasma-derived products, continues to enhance its approved products by improving quality and formulating new dosage forms.
 The company is rapidly expanding abroad, starting with the launch of its immunoglobulin (IVIG-SN)in the U.S. market.

 After the dawn of the new millennium, GC Pharma began to expand its exclusive vaccine manufacturing facilities and accelerate its related R&D. The company played a major role in protecting the nation against the H1N1 flu virus, a pandemic that swept across the world in 2009, through development and release of its GC Flu (a seasonal trivalent flu vaccine, government-approved in 2009) and Green Flu-S (2009), as well as Green Flu-S Plus (2010), which contained immunity enhancers.
 GC Pharma’ research success garnered recognition for the company as an exemplary model at the World Health Organization (WHO) meetings.
 Accordingly, our flu vaccines became the first in Asia and the fourth in the world to win WHO prequalification, a necessary step to participate in international bidding.
 In 2015, GC Flu became the first in Korea and the second in the world to win prequalification for a quadrivalent flu vaccine (GC Flu Quadrivalent), raising expectations for an expanding presence on the global market.